Devilwitha/SWLegion/README.md

 Dieses Projekt ist ein inoffizieller Fan-Content für Star Wars: Legion.
 Star Wars und alle verwandten Marken sind Eigentum von Lucasfilm Ltd.

+Star Wars, Star Wars: Legion and all related properties and text are owned by Fantasy Flight Games, Lucasfilm Ltd., and/or Disney.
+This a hobby and fun community app and resource and should strictly not be used for any commercial purchase.

 ---

 *Möge die Macht mit dir sein! 🌟*